 5. Stir in 1 tablespoon contact lens solution.

 Mix all the ingredients until mixture starts to come together.

 6. Remove from bowl.
 The mixture will be sticky.

 Keeping working and will become perfectly slimy and not sticky the more you work with it.

 The girls added a bit more color so it would be really bright!
 It is best to add the color to the glue.
 It was more difficult to mix in the color at the end.

 Have your children experienced this craze?
 We can’t get enough.
 We have made green, purple, blue, pink……………………..more than one gallon of glue has been used.
-Don’t stop with plain school glue.
-Glitter glue makes a great galaxy gak!
+Don’t stop at plain school glue.
+Glitter glue makes a great galaxy Gak!

 Tips for Homemade Slime

 - We have found that using different glues only produce slightly different textures.
 So try different glues….. like clear glue and glitter glue!
 Elmer’s makes a glow in the dark glue that would be great to try.